Introduction

 As for all of the frequency solvers the resolvent representation (see chapter math) is used.
 The correlation function is given as

-The solver first checks weather the number of spins in the molecule is smaller than some maximum number of spins.
+The solver first checks whether the number of spins in the molecule is smaller than some maximum number of spins.
 If so, it evaluates the spectrum using a direct approach.
-If not, it performs a partitioning and checks weather the individual partitions are smaller than the specified maximum number of spins.
+If not, it performs a partitioning and checks whether the individual partitions are smaller than the specified maximum number of spins.
 If so, it solves them again using the direct approach.
 If not, it identifies the groups in the partition and checks if it can solve the partition with a reasonable runtime exploiting local SU(2) symmetry.
 If also this does not work, it automatically performs a spin-dependent clustering.
 For each cluster we check additionally if we can gain any accuracy by exploiting the local SU2 symmetry and still have a reasonable runtime.

 Runtime estimation

 When evaluating the spectral function, diagonalizations have to be performed for each block in the Hamiltonian.
 The difference between using the local SU(2) symmetry or not is just the number and sizes of the identified blocks.
 While identifying more blocks automatically means smaller block sizes, performing the diagonalization in each block leads to a computational overhead.
 Since each diagonalization scales roughly with , where is the dimension of the hamiltonian block, a cost factor can be estimated by iterating over all identified blocks and adding up the cost factors.
-Doing this for the approaches with and without local SU(2) symmetry allows us to check whether it should be exploited or not.
+Doing this for approaches with and without local SU(2) symmetry allows us to determine whether it should be exploited or not.

 Extra Arguments